 I am a PhD candidate in political theory at the University of Edinburgh.
-In 2018, I was a visiting graduate student in the Department of Government at Cornell University.
-Additionally, I am affiliated to the Research School on Peace and Conflict at the Peace Research Institute Oslo (PRIO).
-I will be a Visiting Research Fellow at PRIO during summer 2019.
+In 2018, I was a visiting graduate student in the Department of Government at Cornell University and in 2019 I was a Visiting Research Fellow at the Peace Research Institute Oslo (PRIO) through my affiliation with their Research School on Peace and Conflict.

-I have three years of teaching experience and hold Associate Fellowship of the Higher Education Academy.
-I have completed the Edinburgh Teaching Award and am currently undertaking the Postgraduate Certificate in Academic Practice (PgCAP) at the Moray School of Education, University of Edinburgh, leading to Fellowship of the HEA.
+I have over three years of teaching experience at Edinburgh and hold Associate Fellowship of the Higher Education Academy.
+I have completed the Edinburgh Teaching Award and am nearing completion of the Postgraduate Certificate in Academic Practice (PgCAP) at the Moray School of Education, University of Edinburgh, leading to Fellowship of the HEA.

 My research centres on the politics of resistance.
 I am interested in the philosophy of praxis, the status of critical theory today, and debates within Marxist thought.
-In particular, I am researching the relationship between critical theory and practices of resistance; the role and responsibility of intellectuals vis-à-vis the politics of resistance; the relationship between political affects and social transformation; and developing critiques of liberal civil disobedience and "everyday resistance".
+In particular, I am researching the relationship between reason, affect, and emancipation; critical theory and practices of resistance; the role and responsibility of intellectuals vis-à-vis the politics of resistance; and developing critiques of liberal civil disobedience and "everyday resistance".
 I have a secondary interest in methodology, particularly critiques of moralist, legalist, idealist, and individualist approaches to political theory.

 Dr Mathias Thaler (Politics & IR)

 PhD Politics and International Relations, University of Edinburgh (2016-)